 Getting to the trailhead by car

 There are two parking lots for hiking the Dürrenstein.
 One is close to the rifugio Prato Piazza, only a few meters away from the trailhead and it’s free.

 The second one is 6 kilometers lower at the Brückele/Ponticello Parking area (paid – bring cash), near Alpin Natur Hotel Brückele.

 Important: The parking lot directly near the trailhead can only be reached within certain hours.
 The road stays open to public traffic until 9 am.
 After that, the gates shut and the only way to reach the trailhead is by using the shuttle bus.

 Get there early as the parking spaces at the top are limited to around 100 cars.
 There is no access to large campervans.
 If you are driving an RV, leave it in the bottom parking lot and use the shuttle bus.

 The road to rifugio Prato Piazza is very windy and narrow.
 If you don’t feel comfortable driving on these kinds of roads, also consider using the shuttle.

 Getting to the trailhead by bus

-During the summer season (end of June – ca. Mid September) a shuttle bus runs between the two parking lots at a 30-minute interval.
+During the summer season (end of June – ca. Mid September) a shuttle bus runs between the two parking lots at 30-minute intervals.

-Check the Süd Tirol Mobil website for the departure times.
+Check the Süd Tirol Mobil website for departure times.